Gaius Marius: Subordinate to Metellus

-Run for the consulship
+Standing for the consulship

-By 108 BC, Marius expressed his desire to run for the consulship.
-Metellus did not give Marius his blessing to return to Rome, allegedly advising Marius to wait and run with Metellus's son (who was at the time only twenty, signifying a campaign decades in the future).
+By 108 BC, Marius expressed his desire to stand for consul.
+Metellus did not give Marius his blessing to return to Rome, allegedly advising Marius to wait until Metellus's son was elected (who was at the time only twenty, signifying a campaign decades in the future).
 Undeterred, Marius began to campaign for the consulship.
-Sallust claims that this was catalyzed, in part, by a fortune-teller in Utica who "declared that a great and marvellous career awaited him; the seer accordingly advised him, trusting in the gods, to carry out what he had in mind and put his fortune to the test as often as possible, predicting that all his undertakings would have a happy issue".
+Sallust claims that this was catalysed, in part, by a fortune-teller in Utica who "declared that a great and marvellous career awaited him; the seer accordingly advised him, trusting in the gods, to carry out what he had in mind and put his fortune to the test as often as possible, predicting that all his undertakings would have a happy issue".

 Marius soon earned the respect of the troops by his conduct towards them, eating his meals with them and proving he was not afraid to share in any of their labours.
 He also won over the Italian traders by claiming that he could capture Jugurtha in a few days with half of Metellus's troops.
 Both groups wrote home in praise of him, suggesting that he could end the war quickly, unlike Metellus, who was pursuing a policy of methodically subduing the countryside.

 During the winter of 109 and 108 BC, a detachment of Roman soldiers serving as the garrison of Vaga was ambushed and cut down almost to a man.
 The garrison commander, one Titus Turpilius Silanus, a client of Metellus, escaped unharmed.
 Marius allegedly urged Metellus to sentence Silanus to death on charges of cowardice, but then turned on Metellus, arguing that the sentence was disproportionate and overly harsh.
 Marius also sent letters back to Rome claiming that Metellus had become enamoured with the unlimited powers associated with his imperium.
 Metellus, wary of an increasingly disgruntled and resentful subordinate, permitted Marius to return to Rome.
 According to Plutarch, he returned with barely enough time to make it back for the consular elections; but according to Sallust, with enough time to effectively canvass for votes.

-With growing political pressure towards a quick and decisive victory over Jugurtha, Marius was elected consul for 107 BC, campaigning against Metellus's apparent lack of swift action against Jugurtha, with Lucius Cassius Longinus as his colleague.
-The Senate prorogued Metellus's command in Numidia, thereby preventing Marius from assuming command.
-Marius got around this by inducing an ally of his, then-tribune Titus Manlius Mancinus, to have the concilium plebis override the Senate's decision and appoint him in command.
+With growing political pressure towards a quick victory over Jugurtha and equestrian hostility toward the senate's conduct of the war, Marius was elected consul for 107 BC, campaigning against Metellus's apparent lack of swift action against Jugurtha, with Lucius Cassius Longinus as his colleague.
+The senate prorogued Metellus's command in Numidia, thereby preventing Marius from assuming command.
+Marius got around this by inducing an ally of his, then-tribune Titus Manlius Mancinus, to have the concilium plebis override the Senate's decision and give him the command.
 Metellus refused to personally hand over command to Marius and returned to Rome.
-Upon his return, the Senate voted Metellus a triumph and the agnomen Numidicus.
+Upon his return, the senate voted Metellus a triumph and the agnomen Numidicus.